andrew/ultimate-awesome/README.md

 - [awesome-chromebook](https://github.com/UseWebPlatform/awesome-chromebook) - Chromebook as development machine.
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
+- [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
 - [awesome-generative-art](https://github.com/camilleroux/awesome-generative-art) - Carefully curated list of awesome resources to create, learn and, drop generative art.
-- [Awesome-Scene-Change-Detection](https://github.com/DoongLi/Awesome-Scene-Change-Detection) - This repo contains a curative list of scene change detection(SCD), including papers, videos, codes, and related websites.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [Awesome-AIGC-Research-Groups](https://github.com/Kobaayyy/Awesome-AIGC-Research-Groups) - A Collection of AIGC Research Groups.
 - [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDASZ-ML/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.